UC Master Gardeners of Sacramento County

 • Begin harvesting blackberries late this month.

-• Continue harvesting blueberries, boysenberries, summer-bearing raspberries and black raspberries.
+• Continue harvesting blueberries, boysenberries, raspberries and strawberries.

 • Check irrigation.
 Moist but not wet soil is critical during blueberry and cane berry fruit development.